BBC Scotland: BBC Alba

+Programming for the BBC Scotland channel currently includes Debate Night, The Entertainment Mix and Scotland's Home of the Year.
+The stations flagship news programme, The Nine, was broadcast from February 2019 until December 2024, when it was replaced by a new shorter programme, Reporting Scotland: News at Seven, which airs directly following its sister programme, Reporting Scotland, which is broadcast on BBC One Scotland.

 Radio

 BBC Scotland also operates two radio stations covering Scotland: BBC Radio Scotland and BBC Radio nan Gàidheal.
-The former broadcasts English programming 24 hours a day on the frequencies 92-95 FM and 810 MW.
-The station has specific programming opt outs for Orkney and Shetland in addition to regional news opt outs for four additional sub regions - North East, Highlands & Islands, South West and Borders.
-BBC Radio nan Gàidheal in contrast is a Gaelic-language station broadcasting for the majority of the day on 103.5-105 FM and simulcasting Radio Scotland's MW service at other times.
+The former broadcasts English programming 24 hours a day on the frequencies 92–95 FM and 810 MW.
+The station has specific programming opt outs for Orkney and Shetland in addition to regional news opt outs for four additional sub regions – North East, Highlands & Islands, South West and Borders.
+BBC Radio nan Gàidheal in contrast is a Gaelic-language station broadcasting for the majority of the day on 103.5–105 FM and simulcasting Radio Scotland's MW service at other times.

 Online and interactive

 BBC Scotland operates a mini site on BBC Online consisting of a portal to Scottish news, sport, programmes and items of cultural interest through BBC Online.
 The department also provides content from Scotland on these subjects to the website and for the BBC Red Button interactive TV service.
 BBC Scotland previously offered a podcast download of the top news items of the week and the online streaming of several key sections of output.
 However following the widespread introduction of the BBC iPlayer service, which allowed the streaming and download of nearly all BBC programmes including news, these services were discontinued as defunct.

-BBC The Social is a digital content stream from BBC Scotland aimed at 18-34 year olds.
+BBC's The Social is a digital content stream from BBC Scotland aimed at 18–34 year olds.
 Working with new and emerging talent, The Social develops daily content on a range of subjects including issues, comedy, music, lifestyle and gaming.
-Launched in December 2015, The Social won a Royal Television Scotland award for Best Digital Innovation in 2016 and another in 2018 for the shortform drama Kidder.
+Launched in December 2015, The Social won a Royal Television Society Scotland Award for Best Digital Innovation in 2016 and another in 2018 for the shortform drama Kidder.
 In June 2018, the BBC announced the formation of a third "digital hub" in Glasgow, which will facilitate design and engineering of BBC digital platforms.

-Studios – past and present

-When BBC Television first came to Scotland, there were no dedicated studios and Scotland shared an outside broadcast unit with BBC North in Manchester.
-Apart from a limited news service, all programmes about Scotland had to be transmitted from London and had to have an appeal to a UK audience.